simon202235/zkpool-doc/docs/guides/introduction.md

 ZKPool A0 Phase 0 (ZKPool A0-0) is dedicated to the Taiko Alpha-4 (A4) Testnet, and supports users who want to join as individual provers.
 According to the plan, ZKPool will soon expand into more ZKP projects.

 Taiko A4 Testnet comes with a new staking-based prover economics.
 Blocks will be distributed to the top 32 staked provers.
-To become one of the top 32 provers, a substantial amount of Test Taiko tokens (TTKO) and a minimum of 32 prover machines are required.
+To become one of the top 32 provers, a substantial amount of Test Taiko tokens (TTKOe) and a minimum of 32 prover machines are required.
 It's very difficult for smaller and solo provers to successfully compete in this staking contest.

 ZKPool aims to provide the following capabilities: